Seppli11/ZHAW-Summary/summaries/23FS/ITS/4_Integrity and Authentication.md.md

 # Integrity and Authentication
 ![image-20230320100622257](res/4_Integrity and Authentication.md/image-20230320100622257.png)

+In this chapter, errors during transit aren't important and are usually already handled by the hardware.
+These hash functions are used to prevent malicious modifications of messages.

 ## Cryptographic Hash Function

 A cryptographic hash function maps a variable-length input bits to a fixed-size output string.
 Typically, the output size is `128`, `160`, `256` or `512` (today only `256` bits and upwards should be used).